RPGroup-PBoC/human_impacts/data/atmosphere_biogeochemistry/GISTEMP_v4_global_temperature_trend/README.md

 * **Bias**: These data are collected by NASA, a U.S. Government Agency generally regarded to be an objective science agency.

+## Files
+* `Land-OceanTemperatureIndex.csv`: manually processed data source, with anomalies with respect to the 1951-1980 mean.
+* `GISTEMPv4_global_surf_temperature_trend.csv`: Processed data, with anomalies with respect to the 1850-1900 mean from the HadCRUT4 dataset.

 ## Notes
-The data were manually processed by retaining the J-D annual mean, which describes the global annual temperature change, and converting it to °C. The uncertainty is derived from Lenssen et al. 2019, where it is noted that the uncertainty of annual global means since 1960 is approximately ± 0.05 °C.
+The data were manually processed by retaining the J-D annual mean, which describes the global annual temperature change, and converting it to °C. The uncertainty is derived from Lenssen et al. 2019, where it is noted that the uncertainty of annual global mean temperatures since 1960 is approximately ± 0.05 °C. The data in `GISTEMPv4_global_surf_temperature_trend.csv` were processed with script `get_global_surf_temp_trend.py` from `Land-OceanTemperatureIndex.csv`, making the reference temperature the 1850-1900 mean from the HadCRUT4 dataset.